dwotherspoon/carafe/README.md

 Hosting
 -----
 My recommended web server for hosting is lighttpd.
-Below is an example configuration:
+Below is an example configuration (you will need to enable mod_rewrite and mod_fastcgi):

   url.rewrite-once = ("^/carafe/(.+)$" => "/carafe/")